danialzash/quarkino-task/README.md

 php artisan db:seed
 ```

-These commands create 10 users randomly with different names also there is a user with name `quarkino` with pass `interview` you can use this user for checking other options in this project.
+These commands create 10 users randomly with different names also there is a user with name `quarkino` with pass `quarkino` you can use this user for checking other options in this project.

 ## Error handling

 There are some validation exception like not enough products or user validation which return 422 and 401 response.
-Also there are order and payment request to make sure the user input is valid.
+Also, there are order and payment request to make sure the user input is valid.

 ## Evaluation Criteria